-There are many reasons to visit Sensors & Instrumentation Live when it returns to the NEC, Birmingham on 25 and 26 September 2019, with new feature areas added to celebrate the 10 year anniversary of the show.
+There are many reasons to visit Sensors & Instrumentation Live, sponsored by Mouser Electronics, when it returns to the NEC, Birmingham on 25 and 26 September 2019, with new feature areas added to celebrate the 10 year anniversary of the show.
 As well as discovering products and services from market-leading companies, you can learn how to grow your business in the Enterprise Hub, see demonstrations of the best technology in Innovation in Action and find out about the very latest in engineering in the Engineering Symposium.
 Registration for Sensors & Instrumentation is now open and your free ticket not only gets you access to the UK’s only national instrumentation exhibition but also the co-located TCT Show.

 Grow your business